How the New Revenue Recognition Standard Will Impact the Construction Industry

 The Financial Accounting Standards Board has limited the required disclosures for private entities, but private entities will likely see changes to their disclosures.
 First, private entities are required to disaggregate revenue according to whether revenue is recognized at a point in time or over time.
 Additional information must also be disclosed regarding qualitative factors that affect the nature and timing of revenue.
 Second, entities must carefully distinguish between contract assets and receivables.
 Invoicing a client does not solely determine the establishment of a receivable.
 A receivable is recorded when the performance obligation is fulfilled.
 Consideration should be given to when an invoice represents a receivable.
 Third, companies must disclose whether revenue is recognized at a point in time or over time, significant payment terms, and details surrounding any variable consideration.
 Some relief to this disclosure is provided should the performance obligations and variable consideration meet certain criteria.
 Lastly, for revenue recognized at a point in time, the significant judgments must be disclosed in the company’s assessment of when a customer obtains control of the goods or service.
 Each of these disclosures may require an entity maintain additional documentation not previously maintained.
 Establishing new procedures prior to implementing the revenue recognition standard will help alleviate the challenges during the transition.

-While implementing the new revenue recognition standard may seem daunting, the Anders Audit and Advisory Services Team can assist with the transition.
+While implementing the new revenue recognition standard may seem daunting, the Anders Audit and Advisory Services Group can assist with the transition.
 Contact an Anders advisor for help establishing new internal procedures, evaluating contracts for revenue recognition requirements or general guidance on the new standard.